Test ID: CALU Calcium, 24 Hour, Urine

 Interpretation

 Increased urinary calcium excretion (hypercalciuria) is a known contributor to kidney stone disease and osteoporosis.
-Many cases are genetic (often termed "idiopathic").
+Many cases are genetic (often termed idiopathic).
 Previously such patients were often divided into fasting versus absorptive hypercalciuria depending on the level of urine calcium in a fasting versus fed state, but the clinical utility of this approach is now in question.
-Overall, the risk of stone disease appears increased when 24-hour urine calcium is >250 mg in men and >200 mg in women.
+Overall, the risk of stone disease appears increased when 24-hour urine calcium is above 250 mg in men and above 200 mg in women.
 Thiazide diuretics are often used to reduce urinary calcium excretion, and repeat urine collections can be performed to monitor the effectiveness of therapy.

 Known secondary causes of hypercalciuria include hyperparathyroidism, Paget disease, prolonged immobilization, vitamin D intoxication, and diseases that destroy bone (such as metastatic cancer or multiple myeloma).